banner

 • denial.

-Although we have a strong impression that we see the world as it is, there are in reality many ways in which our brains' attempts to make sense of the world can end up misleading us.
+Although people have a strong impression that they see the world as it is, there are in reality many ways in which their brains' attempts to make sense of the world can end up misleading them.

 A second example is that at one time it was thought that the sun orbited the earth.
 This view was so strongly held that Galileo was prosecuted by the Roman Catholic Church, was threatened with torture, and at his trial was sentenced to house arrest for the rest of his life for merely discussing the alternative heliocentric view of Copernicus [3].